alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 `Result<TSuccess, TError>` is an internal domain type.
 At the edges of your system (API `Controllers`, UI Views, etc.) collapse it into a boundary type (e.g., `IActionResult`) using `Match`.

+In ASP.NET Core, **`ProblemDetails` is the standard JSON shape for errors**.
+That’s why mapping `Result` → `ProblemDetails` is usually better than inventing a custom `{ success: false, error: ... }` wrapper: you keep HTTP semantics (status codes), stay idiomatic for .NET clients/middleware, and still surface structured error codes/messages.

 **The "Russian Doll" risk**

 If you return a `Result<...>` directly from a controller, you leak your internal abstraction to the frontend and create awkward wrapper JSON (often something like `{ "isSuccess": true, "value": ... }`).